Triple Higgs Production at Muon Colliders in the Higgs Triplet Model

 The doublet field, which has a weak hypercharge of $Y_{\Phi} = 1$, and the triplet field $\Delta$, represented in a $2 \times 2$ matrix form with a weak hypercharge of $Y_{\Delta} = 2$, are defined as follows:

-The triplet Higgs field \(\Delta\) acquires a small vacuum expectation value (VEV), \(v_\Delta\), which plays a crucial role in generating neutrino masses through the Type II Seesaw mechanism.
-After electroweak symmetry breaking, the neutrino mass matrix is given by $m_\nu = Y_\nu v_\Delta$.
+The triplet Higgs field $\Delta$ acquires a small vacuum expectation value (VEV), $v_\Delta$, which plays a crucial role in generating neutrino masses through the Type II Seesaw mechanism, while the Higgs doublet field acquires its VEV, denoted as $v_{\Phi}$.
+After electroweak symmetry breaking, the neutrino mass matrix is given by $m_\nu = \sqrt{2}Y_\nu v_\Delta$.
 The smallness of neutrino masses is naturally explained by the tiny value of \(v_\Delta\), which is typically on the order of \(\mathcal{O}(1)\) eV, ensuring consistency with experimental observations of neutrino mass scales~\cite{Babu:2016gpg, Akeroyd:2012ms}.

 The scalar sector, including the kinetic terms and potential for $\Phi$ and $\Delta$, is given by:

 where the covariant derivatives,

 and,